-Each white, round, flat-faced, bevel-edged, compressed tablet, quadrisect on one side and engraved "N" on the other, contains carbamazepine 200 mg.
+Each white, round, flat-faced, bevelled-edged, compressed tablet, quadrisect on one side and engraved "N" on the other, contains 200 mg of carbamazepine.
 Nonmedicinal ingredients: magnesium stearate, microcrystalline cellulose, povidone, sodium lauryl sulfate, and sodium starch glycolate.
 Gluten- and tartrazine-free.

 How should I use this medication?